 August 17th – Introduction to Government Contracting

 Learn how to assess your company’s readiness for government contracting at the local, state and federal levels.
 We will talk about registrations, certifications, the bidding process, the differences between the commercial and government markets, and we will answer your questions.
+This workshop is intended for those with little to no government contracting experience.

 September 14th – Basic Proposal Prep

 Learn how to prepare a narrative response to a competitive Solicitation/Request for Proposal (RFP) from a Government agency.
 Learn to identify the important facets of a competitive Solicitation/RFP that includes pricing, statements of work, proposal requirements and evaluation criteria.
 Recognize the differences between “best value” and “low cost, technically acceptable” evaluations and best practices to achieve optimum results.
+This workshop is intended for those with less than 3 years of government contracting assistance.

 September 26th – DCAA Compliance